General Questions & Answers

 SUMMER CAMP QUESTIONS & ANSWERS

-SF Camp Weeks: Drop-off and pick-up will most often be at Alemany Farms or Macy’s at Union Square.
+SF Camp Weeks: Drop-off and pick-up will most often be at Alemany Farms or Bloomingdales at Westfield Centre.
 Depending on the day’s itinerary, there could be occasional exceptions to these drop-off and pick-up locations at other SF locations.

 East Bay Camp Weeks: Drop-off and pick-up will most often be at Sprouts Outdoor Kitchen at 1309 Allston Way, Berkeley.
 Depending on the day’s itinerary, there could be occasional exceptions to this pick-up and drop-off location at other Oakland or Berkeley locations.